redkite-labs/RedKiteCms/docs/plugins/blocks/team.md

 The **MemberTeamCollection** collects **MemberTeam** blocks.

 ## Get the block
 This block is included into the **redkitecms-plugins** library which is already bundled with RedKite CMS 2 since alpha 3 release.
-It is installed using composer as follows:
+It is installed using composer, so add the library to your **composer.json** as follows:

     "require": {
        [...]
        "redkite-labs/redkitecms-plugins": "@dev",
     }

+To get the library just run:

+    php composer.phar update

 ## MemberTeam Definition
 Here it is the timeline definition: